johbenrivcar/setedious/README.md

 * Simple submission of SQL statements with a callback:

         setedious.execSql( sqlStatement, callback );
-    *The callback receives a single object containing all the datasets created by the SQL statement, including all datasets selected with stored procedure calls*
+    *The callback receives a single object containing all the datasets created by the SQL statement, including all datasets selected with stored procedure calls.*

 * Events to catch datasets with specific names whenever returned

         setedious.onDataset( datasetName, callback );
-    *The callback receives an object containing the a dataset whenever that named dataset is returned by any submitted SQL statement*
+    *The callback receives an object containing the a dataset whenever that named dataset is returned by any submitted SQL statement.*

 ## installation
 Node.js is a prerequisite of setedious.
 To install setedious in a project use: